Appendix A — Statistics refresher

 The last identity about MSE follows from \(\text{E}(x^2)=\text{Var}(x)+\text{E}(x)^2\).

-At first sight it seems desirable to focus on unbiased (for finite \(n\)) estimators.
+At first sight it seems desirable to focus on unbiased (for finite sample size \(n\)) estimators.
 However, requiring strict unbiasedness is not always a good idea.
-In many situations it is better to allow for some small bias and in order to achieve a smaller variance and an overall total smaller MSE.
-This is called bias-variance tradeoff — as more bias is traded for smaller variance (or, conversely, less bias is traded for higher variance)
+In many situations it is better to accept some bias in an estimator in order to achieve a smaller variance and an overall smaller MSE.
+This is called bias-variance tradeoff — as more bias is traded for smaller variance (or, conversely, less bias is traded for higher variance).
+This is also related to the above mentioned problems of underfitting (large bias) and overfitting (large variance).

 A.4 Efficiency and consistency of an estimator